| Whistleblowers: Broken Lives and Organizational Power,

 It also brings into substantial question legislation intended

+to protect those having the courage to speak out-whistleblowers.
 If the nature of the organization is to avoid bringing considerations

 of public welfare inside the organization, legislative protection